wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 New：Automatic line wrapping function is added to node text.

-Fix: Fix the problem of deletion exceptions if there are root nodes in the batch deleted nodes.
+Fix: 1.Fix the problem of deletion exceptions if there are root nodes in the batch deleted nodes.
+2.Fix the problem that high node height will overlap with other nodes in the case of bottom edge style.

 ## 0.3.3